ejoseph89/social-media-activity-feed/README.md

 - Allowing 'Swipe left' to close the nav, when the hamburger navigation is open.
 - Not allowing both the Hamburget menu and post modal to be open at the same time.
 - Spacing between menu items, buttons are considered for mobile use.

+##### Potential improvements
+- Animations and transitions to make the user experience more enjoyable, and changes more subtle.
+- Proceeding with an object oriented approach for the UI (like the Post Class), where all UI related functions are together.
+- Giving more consideration to performance and accessibility.

 ### Contact